Paramount Plus: Everything to know about CBS All Access' successor

 When and where is Paramount Plus launching?

-Paramount Plus will launch in the US, Latin America and Canada on Thursday.
+Paramount Plus launched in the US, Latin America and Canada on Thursday.

-In Latin America, Paramount Plus will launch initially in Argentina, Bolivia, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay and Venezuela.
+In Latin America, Paramount Plus is arriving initially in Argentina, Bolivia, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay and Venezuela.

 It will widen to Europe starting with the Nordic countries on March 25 and then expand to Australia with a rebrand and expansion of 10 All Access later this year, with additional markets to follow.